-Babak Golkar was born in Berkeley in 1977 but spent most of his formative years in Tehran until 1996 when he moved to Canada.
-He obtained a Bachelor of Fine Arts in Visual Arts from Emily Carr Institute in 2003 and a Masters of Fine Arts from the University of British Columbia in 2006.
-Since then, Golkar has been researching diverse subjects and refining a conceptual vocabulary and has developed an active career exhibiting works globally.
-His subjects of research have especially emerged from his interest in spatial analysis in relation to our contemporary conditions.
+Babak Golkar was born in Berkeley in 1977.
+He spent most of his formative years in Tehran until 1996 when he migrated to Vancouver, where obtained a Bachelor of Fine Arts in Visual Arts from Emily Carr Institute in 2003 and a Masters of Fine Arts from the University of British Columbia in 2006.
+Since then, Golkar has been researching diverse subjects and cultivating a conceptual vocabulary and has developed an active career exhibiting works globally.
+His subjects of research have especially emerged from an interest in spatial analysis in relation to our contemporary conditions.
 In merging and examining originally discrete systems and forms, asserting underlying unity as well as antagonistic elements, Golkar engages a critical inquiry into cultural and socio-economical registers.

 Golkar works and resides in Vancouver, British Columbia.